 The University currently does not recommend storing research data in the cloud and provides guidance on whether you should store your data in the cloud but personal data must not be stored in the cloud.

-Managed research storage is provided by Computing Services for academic staff and postgraduate students.
+Managed research storage is provided by the Digital, Data and Technology Group for academic staff and postgraduate students.
 100GB is available at no charge for every permanent member of academic staff.
 This can be expanded to up to 1TB if required.
 An additional 1TB is available for second and subsequent funded projects.
 Please note that the policy on how this storage is allocated is reviewed periodically, so always check the latest guidance (PDF) on the allocation and deallocation of storage to see if you are eligible.

-Principal Investigators and doctoral student supervisors can request data storage via the Computing Services help page.
+Principal Investigators and doctoral student supervisors can request data storage via the Digital, Data and Technology Group help page.
 Larger requirements for storage (above 1TB) must be costed into research grant budgets and should be discussed with the Research & Innovation Service Pre-Award team at the earliest opportunity.